What is resettlement?

 UNHCR is mandated by its Statute and the UN General Assembly Resolutions to undertake resettlement as one of the three durable solutions.
 Resettlement is unique in that it is the only durable solution that involves the relocation of refugees from an asylum country to a third country.
-There were 19.9 million refugees of concern to UNHCR around the world at the end of 2017, but less than one per cent were resettled that year.
+There were 20.4 million refugees of concern to UNHCR around the world at the end of 2019, but less than one per cent of refugees are resettled each year.

-More than 55,600 individuals departed to resettlement countries with UNHCR’s assistance in 2018.
-The largest number of refugees left from Lebanon (9,800), followed by Turkey (9,000), Jordan (5,100) and Uganda (4,000).
+More than 63,600 individuals departed to resettlement countries with UNHCR’s assistance in 2019.
+The largest number of refugees left from Turkey (10,600), followed by Lebanon (8,400), Jordan (5,500), the United Republic of Tanzania (4,000) and Egypt (4,000).

-- UNHCR Refugee Resettlement Trends 2015
+- UNHCR Refugee Resettlement Trends, 2015

 - Global Resettlement Infographics